 - Talk with your doctor if you have concerns about sex and your heart.
 Your doctor can help you know if or when it's okay for you to have sex.

-Valve replacement surgery can fix aortic valve regurgitation.
-Surgery to repair the aortic valve, instead of replacing it, is not commonly done.
-Having surgery is a big decision.
-To help decide when you need surgery, you and your doctor will look at your overall health, your heart health, and how severe your regurgitation is.
+To help decide if you want surgery, you and your doctor will look at your overall health, your heart health, and how bad your regurgitation is.

 - Your symptoms, if you have any.

-- Your ejection fraction (how much blood your heart is pumping out to your body).
+- Your ejection fraction.
+This is how much blood your heart is pumping out to your body.

 - The size of your left ventricle.

-If you have surgery, a mechanical or tissue valve will be used to replace your heart valve.
-Before you have surgery, you and your doctor will decide on which type of valve is right for you.
+If you have surgery, you can choose a mechanical or tissue valve to replace your heart valve.

 Author: Healthwise Staff